CaesarXInsanium/COMPTIA_A-_Notes/1001_study.md

 ## Connectors

+- digital DVI and HDMI can use a passive adapter to switch between them but for analog and digital conversion an active adaptor is required
+- DVI-I/DVI-A can be passively converted to WGA
+- USb to thernet converter enable 802.3 connectiv or ethernet connection via a USB thing

 HDMI
 : digital connector that can trasmit audio and video

 - Type C connector mini HDMI is used in portable devices such as camcorders and digital cameras
 - s

 Thunderbolt
 : propierity Intel connection standard that allows high speed data trasnfer, support for multiple devices over PCI connections

 - max cable length is 3 meters
-- fiber optic thunderbot chas max cable lenght of 60 meters
+- fiber optic thunderbolt chas max cable lenght of 60 meters

 | Version | Speed in Gbps | Connector | Max Devices | Features |
 |---------|---------------|-----------|-------------|----------|